gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2.5/manual/assembly_instructions/step18.md

 #### Assembly

+1. Follow **step 12 only** from ["8.
+Electronic Assembly" from original Prusa MK2S manual](http://manual.prusa3d.com/Guide/8.+Electronics+assembly/279?lang=en#s4764) to begin cable assembly.
-1. Follow the chapter ["6.
-Electronic Assembly" from original Prusa MK2.5 manual](http://manual.prusa3d.com/Guide/6.+Electronics/573?lang=en) to finish wiring all cables
+1. Follow steps 12 and above of the chapter ["6.
+Electronic Assembly" from original Prusa MK2.5 manual](http://manual.prusa3d.com/Guide/6.+Electronics/573?lang=en#s9973) to finish wiring all cables
 1. Guide LCD cables using 6 cable_clip_lcd as seen on figure 18.1
 1. Use other cable clips to guide other cables as highlighted in figure 18.2 to 18.5